• Skip to primary navigation

 If you are trying to get your family off of soft drinks, these drops are a great thing to bring into your household.
 You could buy sparkling water and add these to it.
 And if you're advanced in your fermentation skills, you could add these to your "fizzed" water kefirs or kombuchas.

-I have a recipe for Homemade Liquid Stevia Drops that is a super frugal way to make your own stevia drops for use in recipes, beverages, or hot cereals.
+This recipe for Homemade Liquid Stevia Drops is a super frugal way to make your own stevia drops for use in recipes, beverages, or hot cereals.

 Pure Stevia Extract Powder